unlimited data plans for stress free streaming

 There are seven types of connection involved with the Australian nbn™.
 The first is known as Fibre to the Premises or FTTP.
 This type of connection includes a fibre optic connection between the fibre distribution hub and your premise, and is considered the fastest connection type available.
 You may experience speeds on your MATE nbn™ plan at a little lower if your home was not installed with an FTTP type connection.

 The second type of connection type is known as Fibre to the Node or FTTN.
-This type of connection is a fibre optical cable which runs from the fibre distribution hub to the end of a residential street.
-The final connection between the street and your premises is a copper line, like your telephone cable.
+This type of connection is a fibre optic cable which runs from the fibre distribution hub to a node in a residential street.
+The final connection between the street and your premises is a copper line, like your telephone cable, from the node to your home.
 It’s still a super fast internet connection but speeds do vary between FTTP and FTTN connections.
 This is because copper line cables don’t quite have the bandwidth that fibre optic cables do so they conduct less energy – or, in this case, internet speed.

 A similar type of connection is Fibre to the Basement or FTTB and applies to apartment buildings.
 It consists of fibre cable running from the distribution hub to your apartment building’s basement and from there it’s conducted through the apartment’s existing telephone infrastructure.
 If the apartment building is a little old then you can probably expect the internal cables to be copper telephone cable.
 Newer buildings usually have Ethernet cables, though, which deliver speeds closer to those you can expect from FTTP connections.